 Don’t want to fully commit to the overhead of maintaining a foreign OS, or the performance overhead of virtualization?
 How about committing to the maintenance overhead of two OSes plus some labour getting them not to fight?
 This is dual booting.
-In comparison with linux-windows hybrids and virtualization
+In contrast to linux-windows hybrids and virtualization

 - you cannot do two things at the same time (genuine retro 1980s computing experience!)